ORGANISATION

 KUROKAWA Hiroko

-Member, Japanese National Commission for UNESCO/Director and Professor/Curator, The University Art Museum, Tokyo University of the Arts, Japan
+Member, Japanese National Commission for UNESCO/Director and Professor, The University Art Museum, Tokyo University of the Arts, Japan

 ZHU Yanhui

-Deputy Director, Division of International Organizations, Bureau for International Exchanges and Cooperation, Ministry of Culture and Tourism of the People’s Republic of China
+Director, Division of International Organizations, Bureau of International Exchanges and Cooperation, Ministry of Culture and Tourism of the People’s Republic of China

 Director, World Heritage Division, Cultural Heritage Administration of the Republic of Korea